ietf-wg-alto/draft-ietf-alto-unified-props-new/others.md

 To address these concerns, the Property Maps provided by this extension require additional attention on two security considerations discussed in
-{{RFC7285}}: potential undesirable guidance to Clients (Section 15.2 of
-{{RFC7285}}), confidentiality of ALTO information (Section 15.3 of {{RFC7285}}).
+{{RFC7285}}: "potential undesirable guidance from authenticated ALTO information" (Section 15.2 of {{RFC7285}}) and "confidentiality of ALTO information" (Section 15.3 of {{RFC7285}}).
 Threats to the availability of the ALTO Service caused by highly demanding queries should be addressed as specified in Section 15.5 of {{RFC7285}}.

-- *Potential undesirable guidance to Clients:* It can be caused by Property values that change over time and thus lead to performance degradation or system rejection of application requests.
+- Potential undesirable guidance from authenticated ALTO information: It can be caused by Property values that change over time and thus lead to performance degradation or system rejection of application requests.

-    To avoid these consequences, a more robust ALTO Client should adapt and extend protection strategies specified in Section 15.2 of {{RFC7285}}.
+    To avoid these consequences, a more robust ALTO Client should adopt and extend protection strategies specified in Section 15.2 of {{RFC7285}}.
     For example, to be notified immediately when a particular ALTO value that the Client depends on changes, it is RECOMMENDED that both the ALTO